-On the Windows OS, the shortcut for copy an item, either file or folder, is Ctrl + C. The shortcut for paste an item is Ctrl + V. Note that this will keep the item at the original location, and create a new copy of the item in the new location you paste to.
+On Windows computers the shortcut for copy an item, either file or folder, is Ctrl + C. The shortcut for paste an item is Ctrl + V. Note that this will keep the item at the original location, and create a new copy of the item in the new location you paste to.
 If you want to just move the file to the new location without keep it in the original location, you should use cut and paste, the shortcut of which are Ctrl + X and Ctrl + C, respectively.

-If you want to perform the copy/paste or cut/paste operations for multiple files, you can press Command (Mac OS) button or Ctrl (Windows OS) button and click on the files to select them, and then use the above mentioned shortcut for copy/paste or cut/paste.
+If you want to perform the copy/paste or cut/paste operations for multiple files, you can press the Ctrl button and click on the files to select them, and then use the above mentioned shortcut for copy/paste or cut/paste.
 In addition to the above mentioned shortcuts, by default you can right-click the item to perform the operations of copy, cut and paste (as shown below).
-A short note for the Mac touchpad users, the right-click is by clicking on the item using two fingers.